swilliamssw/SAVE-A-LIFE-HANGMAN/README.md

   - Navigated to deploy tab clicking on GitHub for deployment method.
   - App was connected to GitHub by locating repository and connnecting.
   - Scrolling down to Manual deploy, the branch was set to main, and deploy branch button was clicked.
+  - After waiting for app to be built a link will be provided by Heroku to access the app.

-The live link can be found here - https://save-a-life-hangman.herokuapp.com/
+The live link from Heroku can be found here - https://save-a-life-hangman.herokuapp.com/

-## Credits<hr>
+## Credits / References<hr>

 ### Content
 - To understand the basic structure and layout of the game, which help bring alot of clarity when understanding the logic.
 [YouTube](https://www.youtube.com/watch?v=m4nEnsavl6w&ab_channel=Kite)